shadabrcspl/Plugin-Guard/README.md

 Simply install the plugin, and it will be sent to the admin for approval.
 Once you approved from dashboard, It will be activated.

 = Where can I find more support? =
-You can find additional support on the [WordPress Support Forum](https://wordpress.org/support/plugin/plugin-security-check).
+You can find additional support on the [Codxpert Support Forum](https://codxpert.com/security-check/).

 == Changelog ==